p8p-client/p8p/doc/custom-crd.md

 # Generating Custom CRDs

+> **Using Symfony?** If you're working with the Symfony bundle, check out the [Symfony Bundle documentation](./bundle.md#generating-custom-resources-crd) for a simpler integration with console commands and YAML configuration.

 This guide explains how to generate PHP classes for Custom Resource Definitions (CRDs) while reusing types from the main P8P SDK.

 ## Use Cases